akshathmangudi/doors-and-windows/README.md

 step 0: learn to read architecture plans to distinguish between doors and windows.
 (DONE)

 1. annotate data and save the labels.
 (DONE)
-2. train the model, explain the difference between 3. yolov8n and yolov8s, show which one is better.
+2. train the model, explain the difference between yolov8n and yolov8s, show which one is better.
+(DONE)
 4. api development: will be a little hard.
+(DONE)
+5. full cleanup
-5. deployment onto hf spaces.
+6. deployment onto hf spaces + docker.

 extras: